tecladocode/web-dev-bootcamp/curriculum/section04/lectures/01_elements/README.md

 First of all, what is a element in HTML?

 An HTML document is composed of units which describe the structure and meaning of a page's content.
 These components are called HTML *elements*.
-We write elements using *tags*, which delimit the start and end a particular element within the document.
+We write elements using *tags*, which delimit the start and end of a particular element within the document.
 Content between these "opening" and "closing" tags is considered to be *inside* the element.

 ::: tip Void elements
 Some elements aren't permitted to have content inside them and are called *void elements*.
 These are written with a single tag in HTML5, rather than an opening an closing tag.